 The Home Performance Coalition (HPC) was formed in 2014 as a merger between Affordable Comfort, Inc. and the National Home Performance Council (NHPC).
-Since that time, HPC has formed memorandums of understanding with four key organizations in the building performance industry, creating an umbrella organization with broad reach and influence on the construction of new homes and the home performance upgrade of existing homes.
-These organizations include: Home Energy magazine, Energy and Environmental Building Alliance, Efficiency First, and the Building Performance Institute.
+Since that time, HPC has formed memorandums of understanding with three key organizations in the building performance industry, creating an umbrella organization with broad reach and influence on the construction of new homes and the home performance upgrade of existing homes.
+These organizations include: Home Energy magazine, Efficiency First, and the Building Performance Institute.

 This partnership offers great potential to address key technical and policy issues preventing the development of a vibrant home performance industry capable of delivering healthier and more energy efficient homes.
 This partnership builds on the strengths of each of the participating organizations.